microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 import { x } from "asdf";
 ```

+# Support for `--target ES2016`, `--target ES2017` and `--target ESNext`

+TypeScript 2.1 supports three new target values `--target ES2016`, `--target ES2017` and `--target ESNext`.

+Using target `--target ES2016` will instruct the compiler not to transform ES2016-specific features, e.g. `**` operator.

+Similarly, `--target ES2017` will instruct the compiler not to transform ES2017-specific features like `async`/`await`.

+`--target ESNext` targets latest supported [ES proposed features](https://github.com/tc39/proposals).

 # Improved `any` Inference

-Previously, if TypeScript can't figure out the type of a variable, it will choose the `any` type.
+Previously, if TypeScript couldn't figure out the type of a variable, it would choose the `any` type.

 ```ts
 let x;      // implicitly 'any'